 - A smaller ratio of veterinary and epidemiology staff-to-livestock inspectors is desirable to adequately manage domestic and foreign animal disease.
-With the growing list of animal species and disease types with which all staff must be knowledgeable, the demand on veterinary and epidemiology staff will increase. - Livestock inspectors', investigators' and veterinarians' duties are also evolving.
+With the growing list of animal species and disease types with which all staff must be knowledgeable, the demand on veterinary and epidemiology staff will increase resulting in a larger ratio than desired. - Livestock inspectors', investigators' and veterinarians' duties are also evolving.
 Technological changes are occurring rapidly, with increased technological usage of Global Positioning Systems (GPS), Global Information Systems (GIS), laptop computers, and automated animal identification collection technologies (i.e., Radio Frequency Identification (RFID) tags for animals) etc. While these technological changes should aid field staff in the efficient and effective performance of duties, these are new skill sets that have been added to their jobs.
 It is expected that technological changes will continually alter their duties and responsibilities in the future. - Field staff must be able to effectively communicate with market owners and livestock producers, and to educate them on state and federal requirements pertaining to the sale, movement, quarantine and disposal of livestock, poultry and exotic animals.
 Public speaking and effective communication skills are critical. - Staff skilled in effective grant writing is desirable to ensure the agency is awarded funding from federal sources to perform the duties and responsibilities required of staff. - Retirements of long-tenured staff with vast institutional knowledge of the agency and Texas' livestock and poultry industries will leave the agency with knowledge gaps in its workforce that must be addressed.
 The agency plans to bridge this gap through on-the-job training, recruitment strategies, and pertinent internal and third-party training of staff. - Conversion to electronic documents will increase the need for enhanced data management systems.
-This, in turn, will require training and recruitment of staff knowledgeable in these data management systems. - With the eventual closure of the Texas-State Federal Laboratory, there will be a reduction in force that will impact the agency's overall full-time employee count.
-The agency plans to change processes to redirect lab samples to TVMDL for processing, as suggested by the Sunset Commission.
+This, in turn, will require training and recruitment of staff knowledgeable in these data management systems.